Maryland Mutual Consent Divorce Mediation Lawyer

 Effective October 15, 2016 Maryland enacted the no-fault Mutual Consent grounds for Absolute Divorce.

-The Judge in a Mutual Consent Divorce in Maryland retains the authority to incorporate or merge the Settlement Agreement into the Judgment of Absolute Divorce; thereby retaining the authority to modify or enforce the terms of the Agreement and/or Judgment.
+The Judge in a Mutual Consent Divorce in Maryland retains the authority to incorporate or merge the Settlement Agreement into the Judgment of Absolute Divorce; thereby retaining the authority to modify (only the modifiable provisions) or enforce the terms of the Agreement and/or Judgment.

-Prior to the enactment of Mutual Consent Divorce in Maryland, filing for Absolute Divorce prior to the 12 month separation required fault grounds like Adultery, which grounds were often denied by the answering party and therefore created a contested case.
+Prior to the enactment of Mutual Consent Divorce in Maryland, filing for Absolute Divorce prior to the 12 month separation required fault grounds like Adultery, which grounds were often denied (or not answered on 5th Amendment privilege rights) the answering party and therefore created a contested case.
 Contested cases take many months to wind through the Court’s system, that often times the parties settled their case and moved forward with the absolute divorce on the less inflammatory 12-month separation grounds because the time period had already passed, all issues had been resolved except for the fault grounds.

 The passage of the no-fault Mutual Consent Divorce law dovetails seamlessly with the mediation process.
 Many parties see the value of quickly putting the trauma of separation and divorce behind them and the most stress-free way to do that is to mediate and get a settlement agreement.
 Many couples are taking advantage of the new way to put obtain divorces in short order.
 Mediation for Mutual Consent Divorces in Maryland is a more progressive approach to conflict resolution in family law matters.